ronan-s1/Music-Visualization-Project/README.md

 - Note that visualisations switch automatically at certain parts of the song which suits that particular visualisation best.

 # How it works
+Each visualisation has its own class and they are all in the same packet.
+We inherit the Visual class so we can use methods in that class in our visulations.
+We use inheritance and polymorphism to generate objects.

 # What I am most proud of in the assignment